 Dover Design was launched in 1995.
-Before that, I had been a partner or a director in design and architectural businesses, which helped me gain a lot of experience into how to run a design company, how to suit a project to the clients needs, and how to complete it within budget.
+Before that, I had been a partner or a director in design and architectural businesses, which helped me gain a lot of experience in how to run a design company, how to suit a project to the client’s needs, and how to complete it within budget.

 What is the process involved with Designing your project?

 There are several stages in the design process.
 First, the client gives us their vision, the brief of what they want, and the budget.
 Then we do a fair bit of research – we look at the clients’ business and their competitors, and think about their customers’ wants and aspirations.
 We aim to make each project individually and reflect the client’s personality and targets, and something their business can use to thrive.
 Also, the locality plays a key part, and we have to make sure our proposal fits with the area and its demographic.
 One solid design in the south might just not work in the north of the country.
 Typically a project takes around 6 months – The early feasibility work followed by the ‘look and feel’ scheme, the detailed drawings, and getting competitive costs occupies the first 3 months, followed by manufacturing time and then 4 to 8 weeks of building on-site, depending on size and complexity.
 Listed Buildings take much longer, usually 15 to 18 months.
 A big challenge of the design process is making sure you are not rushed by the client, resulting in mistakes, a loss in quality, and always more expense.